 2020 Atlanta Decorative Arts Center (ADAC)

-Selected panels from Wonderwheel installation.
-When displayed together, the 59 panels (oil and gold leaf) create a painting in-the-round to envelope the viewer within a spectrum.
+Statement: When displayed together, the 59 panels (oil and gold leaf) create a painting in-the-round to envelope the viewer within a spectrum.
 Lines, imagery, and shapes depict common scenery of the contemporary landscape.
 The paintings and installation are constructed around a narrative of a mother/artist who builds a model of the Universe to teach and protect her children.
 Accompanying the installation are I-spy books of poems for the viewer to use to find items within the installation.